Brian S. Miller: Career

 He joined the Memphis, Tennessee, law firm of Martin, Tate, Morrow & Marston, P.C. in 1995 and opened the Miller Law Firm in Helena in 1998.
 He was elected city attorney for his hometown of Helena in 1998 and served in that position from 1999 to 2006.
 He also served as city attorney for the towns of Lakeview, Arkansas and Edmondson, Arkansas and as city judge for Holly Grove, Arkansas.
 He served as deputy prosecuting attorney of Phillips County, Arkansas from 2000 to 2006.

 In 2007, Miller was appointed to the Arkansas Court of Appeals by Governor Mike Huckabee and served until 2008, when he was appointed to the United States District Court.

 Federal judicial service

 On October 16, 2007, Miller was nominated by President George W. Bush to a seat on the United States District Court for the Eastern District of Arkansas vacated by George Howard Jr. Miller was confirmed by the United States Senate on April 10, 2008, and received his commission on April 17, 2008.
 He served as Chief Judge from July 23, 2012, to July 23, 2019.

 Personal life

+Miller is the great-grandson of Reconstruction era Arkansas State Representative Abraham Hugo Miller and noted businesswoman Eliza Ann Ross Miller.
+He is also the son of Arkansas politician and physician Robert Dan Miller Jr.

 Miller is married with children and is Catholic.